sass/sass/doc-src/SASS_CHANGELOG.md

 * Don't require `rake` in the gemspec, for bundler compatibility under JRuby.
 Thanks to [Gordon McCreight](http://www.gmccreight.com/blog).

+* Add a command-line option `--stop-on-error` that causes Sass to exit when a file fails to compile using `--watch` or `--update`.

 ## 3.0.17

 [Tagged on GitHub](http://github.com/nex3/haml/commit/3.0.17).